By almost all measures the single-family rental market appears to be booming.

 Part of the reason why SFR rents keep rising may be due to the growing demand for detached single-family homes.
 Single-family homes are an attractive alternative compared to dense multifamily apartment buildings, especially with more people working from home.

 As CoreLogic reports, higher-priced rental homes saw the biggest rent increases as higher-wage workers who were able to work from home moved to larger homes with more space.
-Metro areas with the highest year-over-year rent growth include Phoenix, Tucson, Charlotte, Las Vegas, Atlanta, and Dallas.
+Metro areas with the highest year-over-year rent growth include Miami, Phoenix, Tucson, Charlotte, Las Vegas, Atlanta, and Dallas.

-Earlier this year, GlobeSt.com noted that 50,000 new homes were added to the single-family rental market last year.
+Earlier last year, GlobeSt.com noted that 50,000 new homes were added to the single-family rental market last year.
 That’s a 66% increase of the average number of new homes built over the last 10 years.

 The single-family rental sector is also attracting growing amounts of institutional interest and capital, as more developers focus on the single-family rental market.
 Top American home builder Lennar Homes now offers newly built single-family homes on Roofstock that investors from anywhere in the world can buy entirely online.